MikeBirdTech/obsidian-open-interpreter/README.md

 ## Usage

-1. Use the command palette (Cmd/Ctrl + P) and search for "Run Open Interpreter".
+1. Use the command palette (Cmd/Ctrl + P) and search for "AI Command".
-2. Enter your command in the input modal that appears.
+2. Enter your natural language command in the input modal that appears.
-3. Interact with the interpreter through the chat interface.
+3. Interact with the interpreter through the chat interface to automate tasks within your vault.

 ## Requirements